 In South Australia, private hospitals and private day procedure centres are licensed under the Health Care Act 2008 (the Act) and associated Health Care Regulations 2008 (the Regulations).

-Private hospitals are defined in the Act as being an entity (whether corporate or unincorporated and including a partnership or other structure) by which health services are provided, being health services that include services provided to persons on a live-in basis”.
+Private hospitals are defined in the Act as being “an entity (whether corporate or unincorporated and including a partnership or other structure) by which health services are provided, being health services that include services provided to persons on a live-in basis”.

 Institutions conducted by or on behalf of the State, including public hospitals and nursing homes, and premises licensed under the Supported Residential Facilities Act 1992 are not included in the definition of private hospital under the Act.

 Private day procedure centres provide prescribed health services to patients who are admitted and discharged on the same day.

-General, spinal, epidural or major regional block anaesthetic; or
+- General, spinal, epidural or major regional block anaesthetic; or

-Intravenous sedation (only if greater than ‘conscious sedation’); or
+- Intravenous sedation (only if greater than ‘conscious sedation’); or

-Local anaesthetic (except provided by a general practitioner, or in general dentistry practice, or excluded by the Regulations*); or
+- Local anaesthetic (except provided by a general practitioner, or in general dentistry practice, or excluded by the Regulations*); or

 - Health services prescribed by the Regulations**